 The prediction of cardiovascular disease is a classification problem being that the outcome of the prediction is a categorical response variable based on certain predictor (multiple) variables, indicating whether a patient is diagnosed with a heart condition or not diagnosed.
 In machine learning, there are two major learning techniques, supervised learning, and unsupervised learning.
 Supervised learning algorithms are trained with labelled input and output data, while unsupervised learning algorithms are trained with unlabelled variables (see figure 1 and 2).
 The problem we have at hand is that of a supervised learning algorithm and both input and output data already labelled would be examined and evaluated when loaded unto the three classification algorithms selected for this experiment.

 Figure 1 and 2 – Graphic display of Supervised Learning and Unsupervised Learning

+NOTE: From Supervised and Unsupervised Learning (an Intuitive Approach) by [3]

 As depicted in the diagram above, figure 1 is an illustration of the data is processed before insights are gleaned in supervised learning algorithms.
 Insights are drawn by from the correlation between the interactive features against the response variable.
 This is usually an iterative process, which calls for the model to be trained until optimal performance is achieved and the model can make accurate predictions.
 The process of model optimization is called hyperparameter tuning and would be discussed in detail in the next section.
 Figure 1 and 2 depicts the learning process of unsupervised learning and how it generates insights or patterns for analysis.
 Learning for unsupervised is done with unlabelled data to reveal insights and patterns in the dataset.
 Key difference is in how the data is learned and processed before predictions are done.